Skip to content

 The amount of content associated with a given outcome is not necessarily indicative of the amount of time spent engaging with the respective outcome.
 Teachers use formative and summative assessment to determine instructional priorities and the time needed for students to demonstrate expected outcomes.

 The content groups describe in more detail how the outcomes are to be interpreted and demonstrated, and the intended learning appropriate for the stage.
-In considering the intended learning, teachers make decisions about the sequence and emphasis to be given to groups of content based on the needs and abilities of their students.
+Teachers may make decisions about the sequence and emphasis to be given to groups of content based on the needs and abilities of their students.
 Projects may include content points from multiple focus areas or within one focus area.